gabischool/Sprint-Project---Applied-Javascript/README.md

 You are not allowed to collaborate during the Sprint Project.
 However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
 Your work reflects your proficiency in Applied JavaScript.

-You have three hours to complete this Project.
+You have four hours to complete this Project.
 Plan your time accordingly.

 ## Commits